ocfox/den/blog/content/posts/dont-care-future.md

 ### Don't Worry

-There's no need to worry about what you will fucked up.
+There's no need to worry about what you will fuck up.
 Even if it happens, look forward, nothing will change if you pay for that.

 The Forest, where I am.
 I want to follow pure instinct like a tiger, a dog, or even an ant.